A fine quality smooth drink we & our customers love to enjoy!

 Crushed ice

-Put the San Francisco cocktail and thinly sliced ¼ orange into a glass and mash together (only 3-4 hard crushes).
+Put the San Francisco pre-mix and thinly sliced ¼ orange into a glass and mash together (only 3-4 hard crushes).
 Add the Versin and Orange juice and fill with crushed ice.
 Garnish with a slice of orange or sprig of mint.

 There is meant to be a little bitterness in this cocktail which the Versin brings.